What is Sold.com?

 - The next day, at the meeting times, both agents called our shopper for their meeting.
 The Concierge had lied to our shopper and never cancelled the meetings.

-- A few days later, the Concierge left a voicemail for our shopper informing them that two new agents would be coming to her home the following day for in-person meetings.
+- A few days later, the Concierge left a voicemail for our shopper informing them that two new agents would be coming to their home the following day for in-person meetings.

 - Our shopper had never agreed to meeting with any agent, had expressed discomfort with in-person meetings, and had already become upset with the Concierge for scheduling phone meetings without permission.
-Yet the Concierge scheduled meetings at the shopper’s home with agents they had never reviewed, in the midst of COVID.
+Yet the Concierge scheduled meetings at the shopper’s home anyway.

 - The shopper found contact information for these agents online and cancelled the meetings because they could not trust the Sold.com concierge to do so.